GSDE-FURG/CREsT-Development/README.md

-# All codes, scripts, commits and changes will by aplied's on this development ("Dev") branch
+# All codes, scripts, commits and changes will by aplied's directly on this development ("Dev") branch

 ## GSDE-Circuit-Development